IsmaelMekene/Time-series-forecasting/README.md

 It is not always an easy task to find the most appropriate model for a given dataset.
 However, we will stick on a searching methodology that has proven to be effective.

+Starting with the Exponential Smoothing models, we will observe those not using seasonnal patterns and then move to the ones that use them.

 - **Exponential Smoothing**

   - **Non-seasonal pattern**